czcorpus/kontext/doc/INSTALL.md

 Configure KonText (config.xml)
 ------------------------------

-Before you can build KonText, a proper configuration must be ready (especially the plug-ins).
+Before you can build KonText, a proper configuration must be ready (especially plug-ins).

 KonText is configured via an XML configuration file *conf/config.xml*.
 To avoid writing one from scratch a sample configuration *conf/config.sample.xml* can be used to start with.